 The brain hasn’t developed to distinguish real from fake

-According to William George, Ph.D., who studies child and adolescent psychiatry, a child’s developing brain can’t always tell what’s real and what’s fake, with the exact same adults can do.
+According to William George, Ph.D., who studies child and adolescent psychiatry, a child’s developing brain can’t always tell what’s real and what’s fake, in the exact same adults can do.

 It’s perfectly okay for a parent to watch a zombie-related TV show and feel completely normal because you know this isn’t real, however, for a preschooler or junior school kid, this can get extremely scary.

 By the time your child is 10 years old, most of your children will understand the difference between fantasy and reality, and if you look at it on the bright side, your child won’t be too scared to see a horror image because you can remind yourself that this is not real.